Strengthening Relationships with Stakeholders

 The Kyorin Group has supported the “Kyorin Group Presents the Great Adventure for the Karada-no-Himitsu (the Body’s Secrets)” program since 2016, with the idea of supporting healthy lives for children, who will lead the next generation.

-Also, in fiscal 2018, we launched the event-linked website Teach Me—Doctors Explain the Great Adventure for the Karada-no-Himitsu, which provides videos for children describing the body’s workings and explaining diseases to deepen their interest and motivate them to learn more.
+We have also launched the event-linked website Teach Me—Doctors Explain the Great Adventure for the Karada-no-Himitsu, which provides videos for children from kindergarten through early elementary school age that describe the body’s workings and explain diseases to deepen their interest and motivate them to learn more.

 Local cleanup activities